timothyarmes/packagecheck/README.md

 The following options are available:

+    -u, --unconstrained   Always warn about use of unconstrained dependencies.
 	-v, --verbose         Display output for all dependencies, even if they are up-to-date.
     -w, --warnings        Warn about use of deprecated declarations etc.

 [1]: https://github.com/TelescopeJS/Telescope
 [2]: https://meteor.hackpad.com/Building-Large-Apps-Tips-d8PQ848nLyE